To avoid back pain, you must reduce excess stresses and strains on your back and ensure your back is strong and supple.

 Your mattress should be firm enough to support your body while supporting the weight of your shoulders and buttocks, keeping your spine straight.
 If your mattress is too soft, place a firm board – ideally 2cm thick – on top of the base of your bed and under the mattress.
 Support your head with a pillow, but make sure that your neck is not forced up at a steep angle.

-Exercise is both an excellent way of preventing back pain and reducing any back pain you might have.
-However, if you have chronic back pain (back pain that has lasted more than three months), consult your doctor before starting any exercise program.
+Exercise is both an excellent way to prevent back pain and to reduce any back pain you might have.
+However, if you have chronic back pain (back pain that has lasted for more than 3 months), consult your doctor or physiotherapist before starting any exercise program.

 Activities such as yoga or pilates can improve the flexibility and the strength of your back muscles.
 It is important that you carry out these activities under the guidance of a properly qualified instructor.

-These exercises are also useful for 'warming up' your back.
 Many people injure their back when doing everyday chores at home or work, such as lifting, gardening or using a vacuum cleaner.
-'Warming up' your back before you start these chores can help to prevent injury.
+'Warming up' your back with some gentle stretching before you start these chores can help to prevent injury.

 Lifting and handling